rivt-info/rivt-win-install/README.md

 python rv000-single-doc
 ```

-The current PUBLISH command writes a text doc.
+The current PUBLISH command writes a TXT doc.
 The file can be edited to publish a PDF or HTML file.

 ```
 @echo on